Clive Cussler: Literary career

 Clive Cussler began writing in 1965 when his wife took a job working nights for the local police department where they lived in California.
 After making dinner for the children and putting them to bed, he had no one to talk to and nothing much to do, so he decided to start writing.
 His most famous character is marine engineer, government agent and adventurer Dirk Pitt.
 The Dirk Pitt novels frequently have an alternative history premise—such as What if Atlantis were real?" or "What if Abraham Lincoln wasn't assassinated but was kidnapped?"

 The first two Pitt novels, The Mediterranean Caper and Iceberg, were relatively conventional maritime thrillers.
-The third, Raise the Titanic!, made Cussler's reputation and established the pattern that subsequent Pitt novels would follow: a blend of adventure and advanced technology, generally involving megalomaniacal villains, lost ships, beautiful women, and sunken treasure.
+The third, Raise the Titanic!, established the pattern that subsequent Pitt novels would follow: a blend of adventure and advanced technology, generally involving megalomaniacal villains, lost ships, beautiful women, and sunken treasure.

 Cussler's novels almost always begin with a chapter set in the past.
 These contain none of the novel's main characters and often seem disconnected from the plot until the main characters discover a mystery or secret relating the events of the first chapter to the rest of the story.
 This is almost always in the form of a long-lost artifact that is important to the villain's or hero's objectives.
 Often in the first chapter, a ship or airplane carrying a top-secret, important, or dangerous cargo is lost and never found, until it is recovered by a modern character later in the book.

-Cussler's novels, like those of Michael Crichton, are examples of techno-thrillers that do not use military plots and settings.
-Where Crichton strove for scrupulous realism, however, Cussler prefers fantastic spectacles and outlandish plot devices.
-The Pitt novels, in particular, have the improbable quality of the James Bond or Indiana Jones movies, while also sometimes borrowing from Alistair MacLean's novels.
-Pitt himself is a super-hero reminiscent of Doc Savage and other characters from pulp magazines.
+Cussler's novels, like those of Michael Crichton, are examples of techno-thrillers.
+Cussler prefers fantastic spectacles and outlandish plot devices.

 Cussler had seventeen consecutive titles listed on The New York Times fiction best seller list.
 In 2014, McFarland Publishing released The Clive Cussler Adventures: A Critical Review by Steven Philip Jones, the first critical review textbook of Cussler's novels.